Davis–Weber Canal: History

-The original canal was built by the DWCCC in the mid 1880s to provide water for agigultural needs and eventually extended 23 mi south to reach Fruit Heights.
+The original canal was built by the DWCCC in the mid 1880s to provide water for agricultural needs and eventually extended 23 mi south to reach Fruit Heights.
 To ensure the Weber River could sustain adequate water flow for the canal, an earthen dam was built by the DWCCC on the East Canyon Creek (a tributary of the Weber River) in East Canyon.
 By the early 1910s the original earthen canal was reconstructed and lined with concrete.
 Although improvements continued on the dam, having been enlarged twice since it was originally constructed, the original dam in East Canyon was replaced in the mid-1910s with a new concrete dam, also built by the DWCCC.
 However, the second dam was replaced by a third dam, built below the second, in the mid-1960s.
 Although the third dam was built by the United States Bureau of Reclamation, it is still operated by the DWCCC, with financial support from the Weber Basin Water Conservancy District.
 Over the years much of agricultural land in the service area has transitioned to residential subdivisions.
 As a result, beginning in the 1980s, the canal began supplying secondary water (untreated, [non-potable] water used only for residential lawn and gardening) in its service area.
 As of 2004, the secondary water was supplied by the canal in parts of Layton and Kaysville, as well as for the cities of Clinton and West Point.